 Car crashes can mean a slight inconvenience, a significant change in health or lifestyle, or even loss of life.
 No matter what happens, after an auto accident lives are disrupted and expenses are incurred.
 Depending on its severity, an accident can mean one or more of the following: unexpected expenses, physical and emotional consequences, and legal involvement.

-We’ll help you understand what your options are and work toward resolving your predicament in the best possible manner.
-Our familiarity with these types of situations along with our expertise and guidance can be catalysts that help you move confidently through unpleasant and even tragic details that threaten to consume your life after such an incident.
-Knowing your rights in such a situation is where you need to start.
+When it comes to a car accident, we’ll help you understand what your options are and work toward resolving your predicament in the best possible manner.
+Our familiarity with these types of situations along with our expertise and guidance will help you move confidently through unpleasant and even tragic details that threaten to consume your life after such an incident.
+Knowing your rights after an auto accident is where you need to start.
 We’re here to help.

 Insurance companies differ in the way they conduct their business.
 Unfortunately, deceptive practices, such as delays or false claim denials, fail to adequately compensate an injury victim or grieving family.
 The first offer is usually much lower than it should be.
-If you’ve been in a car accident, you’re dealing with all the financial aspects of an accident, in addition to physical and emotional aspects.
-Because of this, you might tend toward accepting the first settlement offer without realizing that it should be much higher.
+If you’ve been in a car accident, you’re dealing with all the financial aspects of that accident, in addition to the physical and emotional aspects.
+Because of this, you might be tempted to accept first settlement offer without realizing that it should be much higher.

-At Whiting Law, we work tirelessly to help you get your life back on track.
+At Whiting Law, we work tirelessly on your behalf to help you get your life back on track after a car accident.
 Here, you will always be treated with the utmost respect, compassion, and consideration.
 And there are no fees—unless we win your case.
 Contact us today.